 - Papers should be submitted through this website or by email to the DE Secretariat with a short Curriculum Vitae and a declaration that the paper has not been submitted for any other scientific awards.

-- The call for applications has opened on 1 November 2021
+- The call for applications will open on 1 September 2022

 - The evaluation of papers will be carried out by the Dystonia Europe Medical and Scientific Advisory Board and a recommendation made to the DE Managing Board.